1. Do I need an official diagnosis to work with you?

 2. What results can I expect from coaching?

-Coaching is a collaborative process, and results depend on your unique goals and commitment.
+Coaching is a collaborative process, and results depend on your goals and engagement.
 You can expect to:

 3. How long are the coaching sessions?